ibkdizzu/DevIntProjs/MERNSTACK/README.md

     },
     ```

-Also add  key value pair "proxy": "http://localhost:5000" to the file
+Next, add the key value pair value "proxy": "http://localhost:5000" to client\package.json file

+> **Warning**  There are two package.json files we just editted with different values.
+One in Todo directory and the other in Todo/clients directoey.
+Ensure to put the value in the file.
+5 + hours of debugging tells the story :sweat:

 Now, ensure you are inside the Todo directory, run